 Redmond Center for Bioimaging

-Cutting-edge diagnostic orofacial imaging is the focus of the Ostrow School of Dentistry’s Redmond Center for Bioimaging.
+Cutting-edge diagnostic orofacial imaging is the focus of Ostrow’s Redmond Center for Bioimaging.
 Located on the third-floor of the Norris Dental Science Center, the center is home to the latest in three-dimensional computed tomography, allowing researchers and clinicians to create complex computer generated models of the human jaw and surrounding structures.

 Center for Orofacial Pain and Oral Medicine